 Someone made a comment to me the other day that led me to ponder on this: does the way we think about our relationships with our dogs change the way we interact with them?
 It seems like a no brainer but I believe it’s worth exploring further.
 I think it affects us in ways we don’t even notice!

 Whenever I speak to people about ‘dog training’ they instantly think about training the DOG, not educating the human end of the lead!
-No-one seemed interested in my course because it is aimed at teaching the primate of the team, not the canine – and surely, it’s the canine’s behaviour we are aiming to change?
+This is apparent when I discuss the online course – often they’re a bit flummoxed because it is aimed at teaching the primate of the team, not the canine – and surely, it’s the canine’s behaviour we are aiming to change?

 However, I go through this very process with every one of my in-person clients.
 They all say ‘I suppose really it’s me you’re training, not my dog” (Embarrassed laugh).
 Well yes.
 There isn’t much point in me only training your dog – he doesn’t live with me!